 I have been blogging about ransomware for a long time now, given its devastating impact upon small to mid-sized enterprises.
 However, there have been some indicators lately that people are finally being forced to pay attention to.
 For instance, the FBI issued a warning regarding ransomware last month (and again last week), and there is a resurgence of ransomware from last year causing hospitals to turn away patients across the globe.
 Since organizations are still being afflicted by Ryuk, I have to delve deeper into this particular ransomware attack.
 I answer common questions such as how companies are infected, and why it’s so difficult to address once they are infected.
 I separate the common misconceptions about Ryuk from the way it actually works against your defenses, like anti-virus, "next-gen" anti-virus, and more.

 If you have been infected by Ryuk or other ransomware, or have paid a ransom in the past as a result of ransomware, ActZero can help - reach out to us here.
-Or, if you're looking to improve your incident response capabilities check out our guide:

 How does RYUK get on my system(s)?